st4lk/django-rest-social-auth/README.md

 Example project already contains facebook app id and secret.
 This app is configured to work only with restsocialexample.com domain.
-So, to play with, define in you [hosts](http://en.wikipedia.org/wiki/Hosts_\(file\)) file to point this domain to your localhost:
+So, to play with it, define in you [hosts](http://en.wikipedia.org/wiki/Hosts_\(file\)) file this domain as localhost:

     127.0.0.1       restsocialexample.com

 And visit http://restsocialexample.com:8000/